yunusparvezkhan/adprava/README.md

 * Mention coding terminologies inside \`  \` backticks.

 ### How to Contribute
-If you have fixed any problem in this project or created some new features to make this project more beutiful, make sure to create a issue first describing the need for your changes, then wait for the authors to make a new branch for your code, then create pull request to that branch.
+If you have fixed any problem in this project or created some new features to make this project more beutiful, make sure to create a issue, describing the need for your changes, then wait for the author(s) to make a new branch for your changes, then create pull request to that branch.
 Pull requests to `master` branch will be mostly ignored.